LIEAP and weatherization programs in North Carolina.

 Get help in North Carolina with paying your utility bills and saving money.
 The two main programs are the Low Income Energy Assistance Program, also known as LIEAP, as well as weatherization.
 Both of them are paid for by the federal government.
 Find how to apply for free LIEAP grants for paying utility bills and conservation below.
 The two resources are often combined and offered as a package in order to provide the most benefit to qualified low income families and seniors.

-The state fully understands that it is important to provide energy bill assistance and conservation programs to people who are struggling.
+The state fully understands that it is important to provide emergency and long term, energy bill assistance and conservation programs to people who are struggling.
 It is especially critical for those who are most at risk if their power is disconnected, such as the elderly, families with young children, and the disabled.
 The reason being is that those people may be at risk for a life threatening death or illness if their home is too hot in the summer or too cold in the winter.

 There are two main components of the North Carolina Low Income Energy Assistance Program (LIEAP).
 A onetime payment can be made for paying regular utility bills, and there is also a Crisis Intervention Program.
 Assistance can help eligible households pay a portion of their air conditioning and/or heating bills.
 Funds are paid out on a first come, first serve basis, and LIEAP operates until all funds are used up.

 Initially, only households containing a senior citizen (someone over the age of 60) or disabled member can apply for help, and this usually starts around November.
 Stop by or call your Division of Aging and Adult Services office or community action agency.
 After that group applies, any other qualified low income household can be served.
 Individuals need to be a US citizen, meet low income levels, be responsible for paying bills, and there may be other conditions.